tekktrik/CircuitPythonukiah_SW/README.rst

     secrets = {
         "ssid": "YourWiFiName",
-        "password": "YourWiFiPassword"
+        "password": "YourWiFiPassword",
     }

     location = {
-        "zipcode" = "Your5DigitZipcode"
+        "zipcode" = "Your5DigitZipcode",
     }

-You'll want to update the fields with your Wi-Fi network's name and password, and zipcode accordingly.
-Don't share it with anyone!
+Instructions for filling out this file can be found in the project parent repository.